ricpol/pygrister/doc/conf.rst

     os.environ['GRIST_TEAM_SITE'] = 'mysite'
     grist = GristApi()

 in your code.
+However, this is not really necessary since Pygrister provides 3 more ways of overriding configuration at runtime.

 Runtime configuration.
 ^^^^^^^^^^^^^^^^^^^^^^

-However, Pygrister provides 3 more ways of overriding configuration at runtime.

-First, you may pass an optional ``config`` parameter to the ``GristApi`` constructor, to override any "static" configuration previously defined::
+At runtime, you may pass an optional ``config`` parameter to the ``GristApi`` constructor, to override any "static" configuration previously defined::

     grist = GristApi(config={'GRIST_TEAM_SITE': 'mysite'})